-Today I want to introduce you all Kelly Medfort of Sketching Rome Tours!
+Drumrolls!!
+Let’s welcome Kelly Medfort of Sketching Rome Tours!
 Kelly is an artist who takes Sketching Tours in Rome.
 The concept of these tours is exactly how it sounds.
-It is a unique way of slowing down and enjoying travels in the eternal city using watercolors.
-No prior experience is required!
+It is a unique way of slowing down and enjoying travels with watercolors.
+No prior experience is required, you can simply book a tour and paint your way to the Eternal City!

 SKETCHING ROME TOURS